PRINCE GEORGES PLAZA

 Hyattsville, Maryland

 A 3-level (180,000 square foot), Arlington, Virginia-based Hecht's held its grand opening on November 3, 1958.
 The dedication also served as the unofficial christening of the mall.
-The event was officiated by Maryland Governor Theodore McKeldin (R).
-Also in attendance were Samuel H. Hecht (Hecht's board chairman) and Robert H. Levi (company president).
+The event was officiated by Theodore McKeldin (R) (Governor of Maryland).
+Also in attendance were Samuel H. Hecht (Hecht Company board chairman) and Robert H. Levi (Hecht Company president).

 A (45,000 square foot) Grand Union supermarket opened for business on December 17, 1958.
-Peoples Drug welcomed first customers on February 18, 1959, followed by the debut of twenty-eight stores and services on March 12th.
-A (100,000 square foot) G.C.
-Murphy 5 & 10 was dedicated on August 6th of the same year.
-Among sixty original stores and services were Bond Clothes, Wilson's men's wear, Hahn Shoes, Edward's Shoes, Baker's Shoes and Plaza Liquors.
+Peoples Drug welcomed first customers on February 18, 1959.
+Twenty-eight stores and services debuted on March 12th, with a (100,000 square foot) G.C.
+Murphy 5 & 10 dedicated on August 6th.
+Other charter stores included Bond Clothes, Wilson's men's wear, Hahn Shoes, Edward's Shoes, Baker's Shoes and Plaza Liquors.

 Retail centers in the PRINCE GEORGES PLAZA trade area included WHEATON PLAZA (1960) {6.7 miles northwest, in Montgomery County}, CAPITAL PLAZA (1963-2005) {2.9 miles southeast, in Prince George's County} and -eventually- LANDOVER MALL (1972-2006) {6.1 miles southeast, also in Prince George's County}.